top of page

 How did ritual sacrifices work in ancient times

-Updated: May 5, 2023
+Updated: May 26

 How ritual sacrifices started

-Ritual sacrifices, energy balance, human sacrifice, gods
+Ritual sacrifices, energy balance, human sacrifice, gods, deities, religious sacrifices

-For the re-consecration of the Great Pyramid of Tenochtitlan in 1487, the Aztecs reported that they killed about 80,400 prisoners over the course of four days!
-According to Ross Hassig, author of Aztec Warfare, "between 10,000 and 80,400 persons" were sacrificed in the ceremony.
+When the Great Pyramid of Tenochtitlan was re-consecrated in 1487, the Aztecs claimed they sacrificed around 80,400 prisoners over four days!
+Ross Hassig, the author of "Aztec Warfare," suggests the number could be anywhere between 10,000 and 80,400 people.

-Human sacrifice can also have the intention of winning the gods' favor in warfare.
 In Homeric legend, Iphigeneia was to be sacrificed by her father Agamemnon to appease the goddess Artemis so she would allow the Greeks to wage the Trojan War.

 Conditions for a successful sacrifice ritual

-Unfortunately, due to modernism and the disconnection of humanity from religious beliefs, these ancient methods of achieving goals through the favor of the gods have been largely forgotten.
+Due to modernism and the disconnection of humanity from religious beliefs, these ancient methods of achieving goals through the favor of the gods have been largely forgotten.
 However, the universal mechanisms that supported these sacrifice rituals still exist and can still be utilized by knowledgeable individuals.

 Therefore, it is important to understand and acknowledge the power of these mechanisms and to be mindful of the conditions necessary for success.
 With the right knowledge and approach, anyone can achieve their desired outcomes by utilizing the principles of sacrifice and approval from the universe.